keithalpichi/keithalpichi.github.io/src/data/articles/2019-04-28-learning-go-for-nodejs-engineers-part-2.md

 ## Interfaces

-Javascript doesn't have interfaces (except for Typescript) but I think it's an important concept to introduce in an introduction to the language.
+Javascript doesn't have interfaces (except for Typescript) but I think it's an important concept to introduce in an introduction to the Go language.
 Consider this struct:

 ```
 type Human struct {}